glpi-project/doc-agent/source/tasks/remote-inventory.rst

 By default, only one remote inventory can be run at a time.

-Since GLPI-Agent 1.5 nightly, you can use ``--remote-workers`` option to set the maximum number of worker the remote inventory task can run at the same time, each worker processing one remote.
+Since GLPI-Agent 1.5, you can use ``--remote-workers`` option to set the maximum number of worker the remote inventory task can run at the same time, each worker processing one remote.

 For example, the following command will process 2 remote inventory at the same time: